Department of Social Work

 Point 01

-Social welfare studies is an academic field that pursues the happiness and well-being of people and society.
-Learning about social welfare is useful in many settings and enriches society and the people involved, not to mention ourselves.
-Our Department has a long history and tradition and has produced many researchers and practitioners throughout Japan, something we reflect in our current education.
+Social work is an academic discipline that seeks the happiness and well-being of humankind and society.
+The study of social work is useful in any setting; it helps to enrich society and the people involved, as well as ourselves as individuals.
+Our Department boasts a long history and traditions, and has produced many researchers and practitioners throughout Japan, something we reflect in the education we currently offer.

 Point 02